 Sick of the crusty hire shoes at your gym?
-If you've just started climbing and have the bug, you'll want your own shoes sooner rather than later.
-We've rounded up our absolute favorites as well as a full guide to the "need to know" info.
+If you’ve just started climbing and have the bug, you’ll want your own shoes sooner rather than later.
+We’ve rounded up our absolute favorite beginner climbing shoes plus a full guide to the “need to know” info.

 Climbing is an amazing hobby and super fun for beginners as you learn new skills fast.
-When you start, the most important first bit of gear will be some specialized climbing shoes.
-Because they're so different to what you'll be used to wearing it's important to take a bit of time to figure out the fit and what you need to look for.
+When you start, the most important first bit of gear will be a pair of climbing shoes.
+Because they’re so different to what you’ll be used to wearing it’s important to take a bit of time to figure out the fit and what you need to look for.

 First off we’ll present our favorites for the best beginner climbing shoes 2021 with some updated classics and new entries to the market.
 We’ve also written a really comprehensive but easy to follow buyer’s guide below.
 It’s definitely worth a read and will really help you get the right shoe for you in the right fit.

 In A Hurry?
 Our top picks for the best beginner climbing shoes at the cheapest place to buy online.